markhowroyd/wordcounter/README.md

 case where, in a real system, requirements should be expanded appropriately and work done to the translator (API) in collaboration with the 3rd party team, or alternate translator used.
 The upshot of not doing this is to record a significant number of potentially incorrect counts.

+A validator (dictionary) of valid, permissible English words may be needed additionally.